ShrubSkrub/dotfiles/README.md

 3. Restore the backup with `sudo sh -e ~/Downloads/crouton -f path_to_backup.tar.gz`
 4. Enter the chroot with `sudo enter-chroot xinit`

+## Backing up to a .tar.gz file

+From the Crosh Shell, run `sudo edit-chroot -b xenial`

 ## Other info
 All actual configuration files are found under `dots` in the same way they would be if it was under `~`.